 Grange View and individuals will have access to a wide range of personal information and data.
 The data may be held in a digital format or on paper records.
 Personal data is defined as any combination of data items that identifies an individual and provides specific information about them, their families or circumstances.
-All personal data will be retained in school for the length of each students' time at Grange View.
 This will include:

-- Personal information about members of the school community including pupils, members of staff and parents / carers e.g. names, addresses, contact details, legal guardianship contact details, health records, disciplinary records - Curricular / academic data e.g. class lists, pupil / student progress records, reports, references - Professional records e.g. employment history, taxation and national insurance records, appraisal records and references
+• Personal information about members of the school community - including pupils, members of staff and parents / carers eg names, addresses, contact details, legal guardianship contact details, health records, disciplinary records

+• Curricular / academic data eg class lists, pupil / student progress records, reports, references

+• Professional records eg employment history, taxation and national insurance records, appraisal records and references